dgunawan/product-delivery-ingredients/index.md

 * Include [code convention](#coding-convention) as part of the check
 * Agree on the metrics your team should start with
 * Monitored and adjusted as your team matures
-* Include it in the CI pipeline and fail the build when your quality metrics  drop
+* Include this in the CI pipeline, and fail the build when your quality drops

 ### Development practices
 * Always do peer review through Pull Requests mechanism